IGMP and MLD Snooping

 cumulus@switch:~$ sudo brctl showstp bridge bridge bridge id 8000.7072cf8c272c designated root 8000.7072cf8c272c root port 0 path cost 0 max age 20.00 bridge max age 20.00 hello time 2.00 bridge hello time 2.00 forward delay 15.00 bridge forward delay 15.00 ageing time 300.00 hello timer 0.00 tcn timer 0.00 topology change timer 0.00 gc timer 263.70 hash elasticity 4096 hash max 4096 mc last member count 2 mc init query count 2 mc router 1 mc snooping 1 mc last member timer 1.00 mc membership timer 260.00 mc querier timer 255.00 mc query interval 125.00 mc response interval 10.00 mc init query interval 31.25 mc querier 0 mc query ifaddr 0 flags swp1 (1) port id 8001 state forwarding designated root 8000.7072cf8c272c path cost 2 designated bridge 8000.7072cf8c272c message age timer 0.00 designated port 8001 forward delay timer 0.00 designated cost 0 hold timer 0.00 mc router 1 mc fast leave 0 flags swp2 (2) port id 8002 state forwarding designated root 8000.7072cf8c272c path cost 2 designated bridge 8000.7072cf8c272c message age timer 0.00 designated port 8002 forward delay timer 0.00 designated cost 0 hold timer 0.00 mc router 1 mc fast leave 0 flags swp3 (3) port id 8003 state forwarding designated root 8000.7072cf8c272c path cost 2 designated bridge 8000.7072cf8c272c message age timer 0.00 designated port 8003 forward delay timer 8.98 designated cost 0 hold timer 0.00 mc router 1 mc fast leave 0 flags

-To show the groups and bridge port state, use the
+To show the groups and bridge port state, run the NCLU

 bridge mdb show

 command.
-To show router ports and group information use the
+To show detailed router ports and group information, run the